Mas281/Network-v4/README.md

 Network-wide configuration options (including database credentials) are stored in the "network_config.json" file in the root folder.

-This project makes use of [Project Lombok](https://projectlombok.org) in order to reduce boilerplate code, as well as JUnit for unit testing.

 Any method/constructor parameters within the project should be assumed non-null unless specifically annotated with
 @Nullable.